 Important: Do not stay on a Nishi-Magome bound train, as this heads off on a different route after Aoto Station (and won’t get you to Nippori).

 Taking the Keisei Main Line sacrifices comfort for exta yen in your pocket.
 There is no guarantee of getting a seat and no amenities (like toilets or Wi-Fi).
 You’ll have to hold on to your bags as there’s no luggage area.
 However, there are overhead racks that can support a small suitcase or a backpack.
-Also you can’t book ahead, instead you’ll need to buy ticket at the ticket machine or purchase up an IC card (basically a pre-loaded transport card).
+Also you can’t book ahead, instead you’ll need to buy a ticket at the ticket machine or purchase an IC card (a pre-loaded transport card).

-Pro tip: Check out our complete guide to taking Keisei trains from Narita, which includes detailed info on purchasing tickets, transferring, etc with more pictures.
+Pro tip: Check out our complete guide to taking Keisei trains from Narita, which includes detailed info on purchasing tickets, transferring, etc.

 The most direct route from Narita to Shinjuku: Narita Express